ǁkabbo

-ǁKábbo (pronounced approximately /xam/; (Note: Bleek & Lloyd wrote when the posterior release of the click was audible.
-Based on the sounds attested in the closely related language Nǁng, this /[ǁ͡k]/ may therefore represent a lateral pulmonic-contour click, though this is not certain.) /ˈkaeboʊ/ KAB-oh; d.
-25 January 1876) (also known as ǀuhi-ddoro or Jantje Tooren) was a noted ǀXam chronicler of ǀXam culture and knowledge.
-He played an important role in contributing to the Bleek and Lloyd archive of “Specimens of Bushman Folklore” providing the life, rituals, and beliefs of ǀXam society.
+ǁkábbo (Note: The name is frequently found with the spelling ǁKábbo, however the name's initial is ǁ so capitalising the second letter "k" is incorrect.
+Similarly his language is here written as ǀxam rather than ǀXam, etc.) (pronounced approximately /xam/; (Note: Bleek & Lloyd wrote when the posterior release of the click was audible.
+Based on the sounds attested in the closely related language Nǁng, this /[ǁ͡k]/ may therefore represent a lateral pulmonic-contour click, though this is not certain.) /ˈkaeboʊ/ KAB-oh; c.
+1815 – 25 January 1876) (also known as ǀuhi-ddoro or Jantje Tooren) was a storyteller and chronicler of ǀxam culture and knowledge.
+He was a member of the ǀxam people, a San people of South Africa.
+From 1871 to 1873, he lived with Dr Wilhelm Bleek and Lucy Lloyd and played an important role in contributing to the Bleek and Lloyd collection.
+Many of his stories were published in “Specimens of Bushman Folklore”; they provide rich information on the life, rituals, and beliefs of ǀxam society.